If your renovation wish list is supersized and your budget isn’t, take a look at the best ways to allocate those bucks

 “Like a lamp in a living room, a kitchen faucet draws your eye in to the space.
 Especially if it’s near a window,” Gardeck says.

 But your faucet needs to be more than just eye candy.
 It also needs to make your life easier and make cleaning up a snap.
-And it needs to be there for you through thick and thin, good casseroles and bad.
+It needs to be there for you through thick and thin, good casseroles and bad.
 And hey, if it turns on with just the tap of your wrist or forearm, even better!
 Need proof that such faucets exist?
 Look no further than Delta’s Trinsic™ collection, which comes equipped with Touch2O® technology.

 You won’t recoup the cost when you resell your house, and you can find excellent design for just a few dollars at home improvement stores.